-Almanzar-Rosario leads the Sharks in RBI (15), doubles (6) and is third in base hits (24) while hitting a robust .324 in 20 games.
-Despite striking out at an alarming rate—every 5.28 at-bats—his new-found aggressiveness has served him well.
+Almanzar-Rosario led the Sharks in RBI (15), doubles (6) and was third in base hits (24) while hitting a robust .324 in 20 games before the season was canceled due to the coronavirus on March 12.
+Despite striking out at an alarming rate—every 5.28 at-bats—his new-found aggressiveness served him well.

 “He’s gotten a lot better with the bat,” said Sharks’ head coach Adrian Morales.
 “Now his game is more well-rounded.
 He’s not just a defensive player.
 We trust him now more with the bat and expect him to be one of our key contributors.”

 Baseball has always been in Almanzar-Rosario’s blood.
 He grew up playing the sport in Bonao, a small city in the Dominican Republic.